 - Jubilee too.
 After the murder of her parents she spent a few years living on the streets of LA, doing fireworks shows with her abilities, before being picked up by the X-Men.

-- Batman: The Post Crisis incarnation of Jason Todd (Robin II).
+- Batman: The Post-Crisis incarnation of Jason Todd (Robin II).

-- Another DC comics example is Cindy
+- Another DC comics example is Gypsy (Cindy Reynolds).

-- After his reincarnation by Thor, Loki spent some times as one of these in France, not having his godly memories or powers.
+- After his reincarnation by Thor, Loki spent some time as one of these in France, not having his godly memories or powers.
 He worked as a con artist with another unnamed child until Thor restored his memories (up to the age he was at, anyway)...

 - Sherri from The Crow.
 Renamed Sarah for the film.